AdamKyle/flare/resources/info/combat/section-1.md

 The problem is, Vampires do not do enough damage with life stealing alone, this is where you can either Attack or Cast.
 Casting will give you two chances, assuming your damage spell hits, to fire off Vampire Thirst which can kill an enemy.
 Using Attack would do 5% of your Durability, with no weapons equipped.
 The higher the dur, the more damage.

-Another thing to note about life stealing affixes is that they will not fire if the weapon/spell damage you do, before the affixes, rings and artifacts would fire, kills the enemy.
+Another thing to note about life stealing affixes is that they **will not fire if the weapon/spell damage you do, before the affixes, rings and artifacts would fire, kills the enemy**.
 There would be no point to you stealing a dead enemies' health.
 Vampires will know if the enemy is too trivial when they're life stealing affixes do not fire.

 You will never do 100% of an enemies' health, regardless of how good the enchantments are.
 The total Life you can steal at any one time is 99% of the enemies' health from